San José State University

 • CLO4 – Develop a novel research study and describe its hypotheses, variables, design, expected results, and research question.

-The learning outcomes will be assessed via written assignments.
+The learning outcomes will be assessed via written assignments and presentation content.

 Program Learning Outcomes